LeoNiedermeier/LeoNiedermeier.github.io/_docs/java/snippets/mapstruct/mapstruct_references.md

 Resolving references from a given key is similar to  what "Object Factories" <http://mapstruct.org/documentation/stable/reference/html/#object-factories> do.
 But we have to take in to account, that when using an object factory, the instance for the key has to be available.
 This means, that it has to be mapped before.
 But this can not be guaranteed.
 Therefore object factories can not be used.
+The resolution of references has to be postponed until the required reference is available.

 #### The ReferenceResolver Class

 The `ReferenceResolver` does

 * store the created model object instances
-* hold a list of references to resolve
+* hold a list of reference targets to resolve
 * resolve the references

+A reference target is a method, which sets the resolved model instance.
+It is a `Consumer<?>`, which can be provided by a method reference of a setter- / adder-method.
+In the example above, such a method can be `Department.addStudent(Student)`.

 {: .code .x title="Simple ReferenceResolver Implementation"}
 ~~~java